bitfwdcommunity/Blockathon/README.md

 - Theme - What type of problem are you looking to solve?
 - Title - What will the event be called?
 - Format - How many hours/days will you run the event for?
-- Date, Time and Venue - When and where will it be held?
+- Date and Time - When will it be held?
+- Venue - Where will it be held?
 - Finances/ Budget / Sponsorship - How are you going to finance the event?
 - Speakers / Judges - Who will be speaking?
 - Prizes - What will the attendees be awarded?